AndyFul/ConfigureDefender/README.md

 # ConfigureDefender

 Utility for configuring Windows 10 built-in Defender antivirus settings.
 It is a portable utility.

-In the version 1.0.1.0, ASR mitigations introduced in Windows ver.
-1803, were added.
+.
+In the version 1.1.1.1, the option 'Real-time Monitoring' was removed, because of the new Microsoft criteria of malware detection.
+With this option ConfigureDefender would be classified as a hack tool.
+.
+Installation.
+ConfigureDefender is a portable application.
 Download and next run ConfigureDefender_x32.exe (for Windows 32-bit) or ConfigureDefender_x64 (for Windows 64-bit).
+.
 ConfigureDefender utility is a GUI application to view and configure important Defender settings on Windows 10.
 It mostly uses PowerShell cmdlets (with a few exceptions).
 Furthermore, the user can apply one of three predefined settings: default, high, and child protection.
 Some settings require restarting the computer.
+.
 The child protection is mostly set to block anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and 0-tolerance cloud level - also Defender Security Center is hidden.
+.
 ConfigureDefender utility is a part of Hard_Configurator project, but it can be used as a standalone application.

 .